Vision is the de facto essence of business.

 Domain: "What should we do or not do to achieve our goal?"

-Stage no. 3: Design the success
+Step no. 3: Design the success

 Properly define the success of the business so that it is predictable.
-We do not go to extremes, we go directly to what we want to achieve.
+We do not go to extremes; we go directly to what we want to achieve.

-Stage no. 4: Take into account the specifics of the company
+Step no. 4: Take into account the specifics of the company

 Nonprofits tend to describe an ideal world, while for-profit organizations describe their place in an ideal world.
 Respectively, the vision must concretely reflect the specifics of the company and resonate with its values.